verlok/verlok.github.io/_posts/2015-03-06-advanced-sprite-generation-using-compass-sass.md

 - development
 tags: [spriting, sprite generation, compass, mixins]
 ---
 Spriting is a way to improve performance in your website by putting many images (or icons) in a single larger image, in order to make a single HTTP request instead of many.

-You could manually create the sprite map (the single larger image) using your favorite image editor and cutting it in CSS, maybe using a tool like [SpriteCow](http://www.spritecow.com/) to make the process simpler.

-Or you can create sprite maps using Compass.
+You could manually create the sprite map (the single larger image) using your favorite image editor and cutting it in CSS, or you can create sprite maps using Compass.

 ## Creating sprites with Compass